 Adopt the Roman Shade

-Roman shades are the perfect solution when floor-to-ceiling curtains are not an option (when windows are in front of a radiator or a bathtub, for example).
-My favorite type of shade is the relaxed roman.
+Roman shades are the perfect solution when floor-to-ceiling curtains are not an option (when windows are in front of a radiator or a bathtub, for example.)
+Our favorite type of shade is the relaxed Roman.
 The result is always timelessly chic.

 (price as configured)

 There are certain instances where curtains look better mounted on the inside of the window frame (particularly when large windows are concerned).
 While outside mounting is most common, meaning when the curtain rod is placed outside of the window frame and can make a window appear larger, there are other times when it looks best to conceal the hardware in the window frame in the ceiling for a minimalist look.
 This small detail can have a huge impact on the look of a space.
 Think: Outside mount for a luxurious look and fuller coverage, or inside mount for a sleeker, more modern feel.

 Match Your Curtains to Your Walls

 We're rarely a fan of heavily patterned “accent” curtains because they can stick out like sore thumbs when not properly executed.
 On the other hand, curtains that match the exact color of the walls and blend in with the décor are foolproof.

 Think beyond the exterior windows when considering curtains because they also make clever space separators.
 Use them to separate two rooms or to define areas in a studio apartment.